dmavridis/DQN-Navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-https://github.com/dmavridis/DQN-Navigation.git2.
-Clone this code running the command `git clone https://github.com/dmavridis/DQN-Navigation.git`  and navigate to the root folder.
+2. Clone this code running the command
+`git clone https://github.com/dmavridis/DQN-Navigation.git`  and navigate to the root folder.

+3. - Create a new environment `conda create --name drlnd python=3.6`
+   - Load the environment `source activate drlnd`
+   - `cd DQN-Navigation`

-3. Install the necessary python packages by running `pip install .`
+4. Install the necessary python packages by running `pip install .`

+5. Extract the downloaded `Banana ***.zip` Unity environment executeble at the folder of the python environment